ZonComGMZ/Seestar-File-Organizer/README.md

 - 🌟 [$10 – Power User](https://connect.intuit.com/pay/ZonCom/scs-v1-1d7606a7ea7e434da29db02d730190489e18a9a88ad1411cb769c7e29dddda413b56f53d331849ca90b770154d8ee7d5?locale=EN_US)
 - 🚀 [$15 – Recommended](https://connect.intuit.com/pay/ZonCom/scs-v1-327c39405a594f149c3ecc75a84eaee5eb22a81acbc941ff8de4846f62762604f631de683ed24714809b05ead3d3ec1e?locale=EN_US)
 - 🛰️ [$20 – Super Supporter](https://connect.intuit.com/pay/ZonCom/scs-v1-b372680e67b0454b97cc2dbf075735c0183cdabc0b4f4e3299cfdc74f62b72a97b15ec6ca5c340e585d0e9cedf7d53e1?locale=EN_US)

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+You are free to use, study, modify, and redistribute this software under the terms of the GPL.

+## Contributions & Modifications

+This repository is the **official upstream source** maintained by the original developer.

+While the GPL allows forks and independent modifications, contributions, improvements, and bug fixes intended for inclusion in the official version **must be submitted here for review and approval** by the original developer.

+Only changes merged into this repository should be considered official or supported.

 After payment, download the ZIP and run locally.
 No activation.
 No tracking.